vivrichards600/vivrichards600.github.io/_posts/2024-08-06-unlocking-potential-chatgpt-clear-prompts.md

 Providing context helps ChatGPT understand the background and the role it needs to assume.
 For example:

 Prompt without context:
-> "Write automation code for the contact form."
+> "Write automation code."

 Prompt with context:
-> "As a test automation engineer, write Selenium Page Object Model code for the contact form."
+> "As a test automation engineer who writes code in Python."

 ## L - Lead Instructions
 Clear instructions guide ChatGPT to perform the specific action you need, avoiding ambiguous responses.